DariaK0108/jedha_quiz/README.md

 # jedha_quiz

-Quiz made for the bootcamp Jedha
+This is the quiz made for the bootcamp Jedha:
+- my code
+- solution